Google Workspace Integration

 Admin API privileges

-When all the roles have been added, select Create Role to finish.
+When all the permissions have been added, select Create Role to finish.

 Delegate domain-wide authority to the Google Cloud service account created in the GCP section above, as explained in the following Google docs: https://developers.google.com/identity/protocols/oauth2/service-account#delegatingauthority